Resources: Diet and Nutrition

 But all of this begs the question: What can we do to help change things?
 If a change in our country can begin with one vote, why can’t the obesity epidemic change with one person (then another, then another) making wise and informed food choices?
 The key is education-and knowing what we eat. .. and what it is helping us to become.

 Here are just a few foods to be aware of when you sit down to eat.

 1. Fructose or High fructose corn syrup

-Fructose is a simple sugar, or carbohydrate, that is found in many foods we eat.
-It is found naturally in some foods we eat, and is also used as a sweetener in many foods as well.
+Fructose is a simple sugar or carbohydrate, that is found in many foods we eat.
+It is found naturally in some foods we eat and is also used as a sweetener in many foods as well.
 Estimates are that about 10% of our modern diet comes from fructose.
-Fructose in our diet comes for three main sources: sucrose, or common table sugar, high fructose corn syrup (HFCS), and fruit.
-Though fruit does contain fructose in conjunction with many other vitamins, the amount of fructose found in fruit is relatively very small compared to the amount of fructose found in many other foods.
+Fructose in our diet comes from three main sources: sucrose, or common table sugar, high fructose corn syrup (HFCS), and fruit.
+Though the fruit does contain fructose in conjunction with many other vitamins, the amount of fructose found in fruit is relatively very small compared to the amount of fructose found in many other foods.
 Consuming fructose in small amounts is not a bad thing.
 However, consuming too much fructose is when our body begins to have trouble processing it.
 When the body is overwhelmed it begins processing fructose into glucose (which raise your blood sugar and

 HgbA 1 C), and triglycerides (which help to raise your cholesterol) putting you at risk for developing diabetes and heart disease.